boots-edu/textbook/source/text/13-Recursion/trees.md

 }
 ```

-For the ***recursive step***, we want to search either the left or right subtree based on whether value is less than or greater than the node’s value (we already checked === in our stop conditions)
+For the ***recursive step***, we want to search either the left or right subtree based on whether value is less than or greater than the node's value (we already checked === in our stop conditions)
 When we look at a node, there are only 4 possibilities.
 * The node is empty (undefined)
 * It is the node we are looking for
 * It is > than the node we are looking for
 * It is < than the node we are looking for.

-If the node is empty (undefined) then the node with the value we are looking for can’t exist, so we return false (did not find it).
+If the node is empty (undefined) then the node with the value we are looking for can't exist, so we return false (did not find it).

-If the node’s value is === the value we are looking for, then we return true (found it).
+If the node's value is === the value we are looking for, then we return true (found it).

-If the node’s value is < the value we are looking for, then if the value is in the tree, it must be in the right sub-tree, so we call treeSearch recursively to search that sub-tree.
+If the node's value is < the value we are looking for, then if the value is in the tree, it must be in the right sub-tree, so we call treeSearch recursively to search that sub-tree.

- If the node’s value is > the value we are looking for, then if the value is in the tree, it must be in the left sub-tree, so we call treeSearch recursively to search that sub-tree
+ If the node's value is > the value we are looking for, then if the value is in the tree, it must be in the left sub-tree, so we call treeSearch recursively to search that sub-tree

 ```
 function treeSearch(tree: TreeNode | undefined, value: number): boolean {